Multifractal properties of sample paths of ground state-transformed jump processes: Introduction

-In the present paper our goal is to study sample path regularity properties of ground state-transformed processes obtained for a large class of operators $H$.
+Our concern in the present paper is to study sample path regularity properties of ground state-transformed processes obtained for a large class of operators $H$.
 The typical long-time behaviour of such processes has been established in \cite{KL17}, which is useful also in characterizing the support of the related Gibbs path measures defined by the right hand side of the Feynman-Kac formula (for perturbations of symmetric $\alpha$-stable processes see also \cite{KL12}).
-While asymptotic behaviour on the long run is driven by the large jumps, regularity at short range depends on the ultraviolet properties of $H$ involving the small jumps.
-It is reasonable to expect that at least under sufficiently ``nice" perturbations $V$ of $-L$, the regularity of paths of a ground state-transformed process inherits the regularity of the underlying L\'evy process.
-However, since the drift generated by the perturbation may become rough, the challenge is to establish conditions on $V$ under which path regularity remains stable.
-Results in \cite{BFJS10, Y15, Y16}, where $L = (-\Delta)^{s(x)}$ and $V \equiv 0$, i.e., stable-like processes generated by fractional Laplacians of variable order are considered, show that local behaviour may become very complex and instead of an almost sure rule it can be even dependent on the individual path.
+While the asymptotic behaviour on the long run is driven by the large jumps, regularity at short range depends on the ultraviolet properties of $H$ involving the small jumps.
+It is reasonable to expect that at least under sufficiently ``nice" potentials $V$ the regularity of paths of a ground state-transformed process inherits the regularity of the underlying L\'evy process and it does not deteriorate.
+However, since the drift generated by the perturbation may become rough, the challenge is to establish conditions on $V$ under which path regularity is at least preserved.
+Results in \cite{BFJS10, Y15, Y16}, where $L = (-\Delta)^{s(x)}$ and $V \equiv 0$, i.e., stable-like processes generated by fractional Laplacians of variable order are considered, indicate that local behaviour may become very complex, and instead of an almost sure rule it can be even dependent on the individual path.